odow/SDDP.jl/docs/src/tutorial/first_example.md

 worth explaining.

 In order to solve a model using SDDP, we need to define a valid lower bound for every subproblem.
-(See [Introduction to SDDP](@ref) for details.)
-In this example, the least-cost solution is to meet demand entirely from the hydro-generator, incurring a cost of $0.
+(See REF for details.)
+In this example, the least-cost solution is to meet demand entirely from the hydro-generator, incurring a cost of \$0.
 Therefore, we set `objective_bound=0.0`.

 Now we need to define build each subproblem using a mix of JuMP and SDDP.jl syntax.

-### State variables
+## State variables

 There is one state variable in our model: the quantity of water in the reservoir at the end of stage `t`.
+Two add this state variable to the model, SDDP.jl defines the `@state` macro.
+This macro takes three arguments:
+1. `sp` - the JuMP model;
+2. an expression for the outgoing state variable; and
+3. an expression for the incoming state variable.

+The 2ⁿᵈ argument can be any valid JuMP `@variable` syntax and can include, for example, upper and lower bounds.
+The 3ʳᵈ argument must be the name of the incoming state variable, followed by `==`, and then the value of the state variable at the root node of the policy graph.
+For our hydrothermal example, the state variable can be constructed as:
 ```julia
 @state(sp, 0 <= outgoing_volume <= 200, incoming_volume == 200)
 ```

-### Control variables
+## Control variables

-We define some JuMP variables:
+We now need to define some control variables.
+In SDDP.jl, control variables are just normal JuMP variables.
+Therefore, we can define the three variables in the hydrothermal scheduling problem (thermal generation, hydro generation, and the quantity of water to spill) as follows:
 ```julia
 @variables(sp, begin
     thermal_generation >= 0